 6.11.3.9 Network sharing aspects

 gNB can broadcast a list a PLMN in the SIB message, if the gNB is shared gNB, it may carry more than one PLMN ID.
-In this case, supposing all the PLMN support the signature based solution, there may be different method to add signature on this kind of SIB:
+In this case, supposing all the PLMN support the signature-based solution, there may be different method to add signature on this kind of SIB:

 a) only one signature is carried, which is for verification of the first PLMN.